SwetaBee/Udacity_Data_Engg_proj2_Nosql/README.md

 - ts (float)
 - userId (int)

 ## ETL Pipeline

 1. Read in the csv data files
-2. For each row of the csv data, insert the data in a column and write a new file Event_datafile_new.csv with the following entries: ['artist','firstName','gender','itemInSession','lastName','length', 'level','location','sessionId','song','userId']
+2. For each row of the csv data, insert the data in a column and write a new file Event_datafile_new.csv with the following entries: ['artist', 'firstName', 'gender',  'itemInSession', 'lastName', 'length', 'level', 'location', 'sessionId', 'song', 'userId']

-## Tables

-For the first query:
- Column 1 = sessionId
- Column 2 = itemInSession
- Column 3 = artist
- Column 4 = song_title
- Column 5 = length
- Primary key = (sessionId, itemInSession)

-For the second query:
- Column 1 = userId
- Column 2 = sessionId
- Column 3 = itemInSession
- Column 4 = artist
- Column 5 = song_title
- Column 6 = firstName
- Column 7 = lastName
- Primary key = (userId, sessionId) with clustering column itemInSession

-For the third query:
- Column 1 = song
- Column 2 = sessionId
- Column 3 = itemInSession
- Column 4 = firstName
- Column 5 = lastName
- Primary key = (song), session_id, item_inSession

 ## Queries